tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/04_Discovery_AddInterface.md

 ## Second tab: Interfaces Configuration

 The Interfaces Configuration tab contains options for telling the system the location of databases you want to scan.
-The Interface tab has two main functions.
-You can tell system where the databases are that you want to scan, and you can run a scan of the databases using criteria set in the Interfaces tab.
+This tab has two main functions.
+You can tell system where the databases are that you want to scan, and you can run a scan of the databases using criteria set in the **Interfaces Configuration** tab.

 ### Add an Interface